 Step 1: Cleaning the Inside Glass

 To clean the inside of your tank’s glass, fill a bucket with lukewarm water.
 Use an aquarium magnet cleaner to clean the inside of the tank glass.
-With such a tool you don’t have to soak your hands inside the tank and it won’t get wet.
+With such a tool, you don’t have to soak your hands inside the tank, and it won’t get wet.
 Be sure to get all of the algae off of the glass, as this will help your fish breathe easier and make it easier for you to see them.

-How to clean algae from fish tank?
+How to clean algae from fish tanks?
 You can also use a razor blade as an alternative to scraping off any stubborn algae, but be very careful when doing so – you don’t want to scratch the glass.
 Rinse the algae scraper inside of the bucket every time it gets too dirty.

 Step 2: Cleaning Decorations, Plants, and Rocks

 This is where the bucket comes in handy.
 Any decorations, artificial plants, and rocks should be removed from your tank so they can be soaked in a separate container of water for cleaning.
-Removing the decor will also allow you to brush off any algae or dead plant matter that may have collected on them while they were inside your aquarium.
+Removing the decor will also allow you to brush off any algae or dead plant matter that may have been collected on them while they were inside your aquarium.

 Wash the decorations and rocks on the bucket with soap but make sure to rinse all of the soap off before putting them in the tank.
 Wait, don’t put them inside your tank yet.